All Episodes

 Don't forget that.

-All of you go on the room.
+All of you go.

-It's been weighing on me, and I guess admittedly, Rush, I'm kind of a weak knee republican as far as this war goes.
+And I guess, admittedly, Rush, I'm kind of a weak-kneed Republican as far as this war goes.

 And I just, you know, historically, this survival rates for wounded soldiers is very high, and that's terrific.

-Casually rates extremely low compared to previous wars that U.S. has engaged in and taking part in.
+Casualty rates extremely low compared to previous wars that U.S. has engaged in and taking part in.

-But what I, you know, I just want to know for myself, at what point should I say to myself, you know, uh enough is enough.
+But what I, you know, I just want to know for myself, at what point should I say to myself, you know, enough is enough.

-I mean, at what point is there is it justifiable that I just put my head in my hands and say, God, this isn't getting any better.
+I mean, at what point is there, is it justifiable that I just put my head in my hands and say, God, this isn't getting any better.

 But at what point should I say to myself, Rush, hey, you know what?

-Spent a lot of time on this yesterday.
+I mean, talking about policy-wise, spent a lot of time on this yesterday.

-The the uh uh the insurgents uh biggest victories are here in this country with the media, which is obviously affecting you, and with the with the American left, but the insurgents have not convinced the Iraqis to join them.
+The insurgents' biggest victories are here in this country with the media, which is obviously affecting you, and with the American left.

 The insurgents still have to use car bombs and hidden attacks.